getporter/porter/docs/content/configuration.md

 # and disabling autobuild would have porter explain use the cached build (which could be stale).
 autobuild-disabled: true

+# Do not create dockerfile for invocation image, use template dockerfile as is instead
+custom-dockerfile: true

 # Overwrite the existing published bundle when publishing or copying a bundle.
 # By default, Porter detects when a push would overwrite an existing artifact and requires --force to proceed.
 force-overwrite: false